mcleish7/MLRC-deep-thinking/README.md

 The file called [make_schoop.py](deepthinking/data_analysis/make_schoop.py) will use those pivot tables to make plots of the accuracy at various iterations.
 Use it the same way as make_table.py to get a visualization of deep thinking behavior.
 For models that perform better with added iterations, we say that these curves "schoop" upwards, and therefore name these plots "schoopy plots."

+# Peturbation Testing
+We provide 'summary.py', this can be used to print a summary for a direcotry of 'test_model.py' runs to see peak accuracy values.
+This is very useful for filtering.

+## Prefix Sums Peturbation Test
+In 'sums_petub.py', the code tracks the average time to recover fom a petubration.
+The scripts and directions to use this file are in launch/sums_peturb_experiments.sh.
+In 'sums_track_changes.py', the code tracks the number of changes on average to recover from a peturbation.
+The scripts and directions to use this file are in launch/sums_peturb_track_experiments.sh.

+## Maze Peturbatin Test
+In 'sums_petub.py', the code tracks the average time to recover fom a petubration.
+The scripts and directions to use this file are in launch/maze_peturb_experiments.sh.

+## Maze Measure Feature Change Test
+In 'track_changes.py', the code measures via the L2 norm the average chnage in features over each iteration.
+The scripts and directions to use this file are in launch/track_changes_experiments.sh.

+# Asymptotic Alignment Score
+In "Path Independent Equilibrium Models Can Better Exploit Test-Time Computation", Anil et al introduce the Asymptotic Alignment score which measure path indepence.
+The 'AA_score.py' script calculates an Asymptotic Alignment score for the input model.
+The scripts and directions to use this file are in launch/AA_score_experiments.sh.

 ### A Note on Our Metrics

 We report (print and save) three quantities for accuracy: `train_acc` refers to the accuracy on the specific data used for training, `val_acc` refers to the accuracy on a held-out set from the same distribution as the data used for training, and `test_acc` refers to the accuracy on the test data (specified with a command line argument), which can be harder/larger problems.